-Please review this manual, which provides not only an overview of the BTI and its components, but reference material essential to writing the country reports and assigning country ratings.
+Please review this manual, which provides not only an overview of the BTI and its components, but also reference material essential to writing the country reports and assigning country ratings.
 The manual defines key concepts, explains the methodology and clarifies procedures.
 For more details regarding the BTI and its results, go to www.bertelsmann-transformation-index.de.
-More on assessment preparation on page 6.
+Material relevant to the assessment process (including this manual, a model country report, a style guide and other documents) is also available for download there.
+More information on assessment preparation can be found on page 6.